wesleypatten/odin-recipes/README.md

 # odin-recipesThis is a webpage for cooking recipes.
-It is part of the Odin Project and is udes to demonstrate basic HTML knowledge.
+It is part of the Odin Project and is used to demonstrate basic HTML knowledge.